anitab-org/anitab-forms-backend/README.md

    ```
    python manage.py migrate
    ```
+7. To setup Social Auth for backend see [this](#Setup-Social-Auth).
-7. To run the server:
+8. To run the server:
     ```
     python manage.py runserver
     ```